 The tours are visitor-friendly and run approximately two hours.

 To learn more about these guided tours, or to schedule yours now, contact Triad Eco Adventures at their website here.

 Custom Group Tours of African-American History

-For those interested in a deeper dive into Winston-Salem’s treasured African American past, Henry recommends a custom guided African American Cultural Trolley Tours.
-Designed to meet the needs of small groups, families (weddings, reunions), leadership organizations, students and cultural visitors, these custom tours will take you off the beaten path into touchstones of the Black experience.
+For those interested in a deeper dive into Winston-Salem’s treasured African American past, Henry recommends custom-guided African American Cultural Trolley Tours.
+Designed to meet the needs of small groups, families (weddings, reunions), leadership organizations, students, and cultural visitors, these custom tours will take you off the beaten path into touchstones of the Black experience.